NXP/GenAVB_TSN/README.md

 Copy the content of \<build directory\>/target/ to the root directory of the target filesystem

 #### FreeRTOS
-Refer to the FreeRTOS apps README
+Refer to the FreeRTOS apps README.